-A transformational leader doesn’t take a “one-size-fits-all” approach to connecting with their people.
+A transformational leader doesn’t take a “one-size-fits-all” approach to connect with their people.
 Rather, they work in a very individualized way where they develop a deep understanding of what drives or motivates each person on their team.
 That way they can offer a more customized approach to leading that enables each person on the team to feel like they fit in and also have the chance to exceed inside the organization.
 It comes back to the great Zig Ziglar’s axiom that you can have everything in life you want if you will just help other people get what they want.

 How do you stack up?

 So, when you look in the mirror or evaluate the leaders inside your organization, how do you all stack up against the Four I’s of transformational leadership?
 Do part of your leaders show some, or even all, of these characteristics?
 Or do you see many more who fall short of transformational and are much more transactional?